MelbDjango/lesson-one/README.md

 ## Homework Checklist

-[ ] Fork this repository
+- [ ] Fork this repository
-[ ] Clone the repo to your own machine
+- [ ] Clone the repo to your own machine
-[ ] Update the view we created in class to accept a GET parameter are return it to the user [ ] Try adding an `<input>` and letting the user submit something to be displayed
+- [ ] Update the view we created in class to accept a GET parameter are return it to the user
+- [ ] (A step further) Add an `<input>` and let the user submit the string to be displayed

 When you've completed some or all of the homework please make a Pull Request against this repository.
 If you submit your work before Wednesday evening we'll give you feedback before the next class.